Navigate

 The lecturer · 13:36

-The lecturer paired the framework with an investment-bank CEO anecdote.
+The framework was paired with an investment-bank CEO anecdote.
 The CEO initially called the warmth dimension a category error.
-Over the course of the conversation, he walked it back: he tracked his team’s family setups, birthdays, kids’ status — not because he was performing affection, but because the information was load-bearing for the work[8].
+Over the course of the conversation he walked it back.
+He tracked his team’s family setups, birthdays, kids’ status, not because he was performing affection but because the information mattered for the work[8].
 Warmth is not the same thing as being a hugger.
-It is context-appropriate care, deployed deliberately, balanced with accountability.
-Display rules differ by industry and culture; the underlying signal does not.
+It’s context-appropriate care, deployed deliberately, paired with accountability.
+Display rules vary by industry and culture; the underlying signal doesn’t.

 The framework’s least comfortable claim is that warmth and competence are not perceived as orthogonal for everyone.
 For women specifically, dialing up warmth often lowers perceived competence in the same observer; dialing up competence often lowers perceived warmth.
 The two dials have a hidden negative correlation that men do not face at the same magnitude[9].
 The lecturer flagged this as a real strategic problem — not a footnote — and the room had no clean answer for it.